 A complete overview of all of the medications the individual is taking, both prescription and over-the-counter, is required to lessen the chance for a subsequent fall.
 Many medicines raise the chance of falls, and it may be that the doses can be modified or medications stopped altogether.
 Specifically, ask the physician about medications the senior may be taking for:

 Blood glucose or sodium levels that are too high or too low can contribute to falls, but there are a number of other blood tests that ought to be conducted.
 A complete blood cell count (CBC), kidney function check, and test for electrolyte levels are worthwhile.
 In the event that the senior is diabetic, bring along their blood sugar level log and glucometer for the doctor to review as well.

-At Hearts at Home In-Home Care, a trusted provider of in-home care in Kansas City and nearby areas, we are always on hand to do home safety assessments in order to prevent senior falls.
+At Hearts at Home In-Home Care, a trusted provider of home care in Leawood and nearby areas, we are always on hand to do home safety assessments in order to prevent senior falls.
 Our aging care services are an excellent solution to enhance both independence and safety for seniors as well.
 We are able to provide transportation to medical appointments and tests, help with walking and transferring, run errands, take care of housework, and more.
 Give us a call at 913-440-4209 for a no-cost consultation today!